The Great Barrier Reef Facts - Things to Do - Places - Attractions - Hotels - Tours

 • 100 jelly fish (blue bottle, box jellyfish)

 The Great Barrier Reef is home to a wide variety of underwater vegetation.
 Unlike on land, the sea does not have sea-forests with underwater trees and scrubs.
 The most prevalent type of plants are sea grasses.
 It also contained various types of algae such as seaweed, which are not true plants.

 There are 15 species of sea grasses on the Great Barrier Reef.

-See grasses grow in shallow water where sunlight reaches them as they require sunlight for photosynthesis.
-They are true plants (unlike seaweed and algae) with roots, flowers and seeds.
+Sea grasses are true plants (unlike seaweed and algae) with roots, flowers and seeds and grow in shallow water where sunlight can reach them as they require sunlight for photosynthesis.
 Since they are true flowering plants (angiosperms), male flowers release pollen into the water where they are moved by waves and ocean currents and encounter female flowers to pollinate.
-These flowers then develop seeds which when released can float many miles before settling onto the sea floor and germinating into new plants.
+These flowers then develop seeds which, when released, can float many miles before settling onto the sea floor and germinating into new plants.
 Phenomenally, one square meter of sea grass can generate up to 10 litres of oxygen a day.
 Vast sea grass meadows cover such huge areas that they are visible from outer space.
 They are home to a diverse community of organisms and an important food source for turtles, dugongs, fish, octopuses, squids, cuttlefish, snails, oysters, sponges, shrimps, sea fleas, worms, urchins, anemones, micro-algae, crabs, polychaetes, clams, diatoms, dinoflagellates, copepods and many other creatures.